SimonMedy/Docker-Container-MariaDB/README.md

 ## How to use

-All you need to do is to run this command:
+All you need to do is to run this command in a terminal where the docker-compose.yaml file is located:

 ```bash
 docker compose up -d